-- (a) In the case of assessable income under categories (1) or (2), the payer must deduct tax by: - i) multiplying the amount paid by the number of times of payment so that the result will represent the total amount which would be payable in a year; and - ii) after deducting expenses and allowances, if any, computing the tax on such an amount in accordance with the personal income tax rates; and - iii) dividing the amount of tax so computed by the number of times of payment; - (b) In the case of income under categories (3) and (4), the payer must deduct tax at the prevailing income tax rates.
-There are exceptions to this rule, notably interest on fixed deposits and dividends, where flat rates of 15% and 10%, respectively, are deductible; and - (c) The tax withheld is required to be remitted to the respective amphur (district) office within seven days from the last day of the month in which the taxable income was paid.
+- (a) In the case of assessable income under categories (1) or (2), the payer must deduct tax by: - i) multiplying the amount paid by the number of times of payment so that the result will represent the total amount which would be payable in a year; and - after deducting expenses and allowances, if any, computing the tax on such an amount in accordance with the personal income tax rates; and - iii) dividing the amount of tax so computed by the number of times of payment; - (b) In the case of income under categories (3) and (4), the payer must deduct tax at the prevailing income tax rates.
+There are exceptions to this rule, notably interest and dividends, which are subject to withholding at flat rates of 15% and 10%, respectively; and - (c) The tax withheld is required to be remitted to the respective amphur (district) office within seven days from the last day of the month in which the taxable income was paid.